MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/unity-development-wmr-overview.md

 ![Unity banner logo](../images/unity_logo_banner.png)

 If you're brand new to Unity, we recommend that you explore the beginner level [tutorials](https://unity3d.com/learn/tutorials) on the Unity Learn platform before continuing.
-It's also a good idea to visit the comprehensive [Asset Store](https://www.assetstore.unity3d.com/) and the [Unity Mixed Reality forums](https://forum.unity3d.com/forums/hololens.102/) to engage with the online community building mixed reality apps.
+It's also a good idea to visit the [Unity Mixed Reality forums](https://forum.unity3d.com/forums/hololens.102/) to engage with the online community building mixed reality apps.
 You never know what cool assets or solutions you might find out in the wild.
 When you're ready to get started with MRTK head to the development checkpoints below!

 > [!IMPORTANT]
 > Take a look at our **[porting guides](../porting-apps/porting-overview.md)** if you have an existing Unity project that you want to bring over to a Windows Mixed Reality immersive headset.